rossigee/wordpress-cd/README.md

 * GitLab
 * Jenkins

 They can also be a useful tool for local development.
-For example, I often use the 'build-wp-site' script locally to quickly generate clean builds with certain plugins/themes pre-installed, and use that to kick-start a local development environment, using the build folder as the document root.
+For example, I often use the `build-wp-site` script locally to quickly generate clean builds with certain plugins/themes pre-installed, and use that to kick-start a local development environment, using the build folder as the document root.

 Often, this package is a dependency of a specific platform driver (i.e. Amazon Beanstalk, Azure EKS, Kubernetes, whatever), which is a dependency of an organisational package.
 Thus, an example inheritence chain would look like:

- * BaseDriver (from this package `'wordpress_cd`)
+ * BaseDriver (from this package `wordpress_cd`)
- * RancherDriver (from third-party `'wordpress_rancher` package)
+ * RancherDriver (from third-party `wordpress_rancher` package)
  * AcmeWidgetsRancherDriver (a custom/proprietary package, which will contain organisation-specific extensions/overrides to the common workflow)

 For example, the organisation-specific methods might override the setup and teardown methods for the DNS to use an internal nameserver for test hosts.
-Or include additional files in the '.ebextensions' folder of a Beanstalk application.
+Or include additional files in the `.ebextensions` folder of a Beanstalk application.

 ## Installing the scripts